harness/developer-hub/docs/continuous-delivery/verify/configure-cv/verify-deployments-with-sumologic.md

 :::important
-If you are using an aggregation operator in your Sumologic metrics query, then you must include the service instance identifier dimension.
+If you are using an aggregation operator in your Sumo Logic metrics query, then you must include the service instance identifier dimension.

 :::